 The First Generation Students Study Abroad Guide: This guide from Go Abroad provides First Generation students with the tools needed to succeed abroad.

-New to SU: First Generation programs and opportunities on campus
+First-Generation students at Syracuse: First Generation programs, scholars program and opportunities on campus

 - The Fund for Education Abroad awards are intended to support students in high-quality, rigorous education abroad programs.
 Students applying for semester, summer, or full year programs may apply.
 Groups typically underrepresented in study abroad, such as minority students, first-generation college students, and STEM majors, are encouraged to apply.